 In the meantime, Nee’s sister continued sending letters and money, as she always had.
 The gesture made an impression on Nee.

 “She kept writing us, saying, ‘I still love you.’
 I had known love in theory, but I hadn’t ever seen it shown in this way,” Nee said.
 “Our family had threatened to disown her, but she still said she loved us.
 That moved me.”

 The transformed lives of people in Nee’s village provided mounting evidence that God was at work.
 First, Nee had heard her sister talk about Christ.
-Then, her father’s best friend, a solider, came back from a military assignment near the Thai border and talked about the same God her sister had mentioned.
+Then, her father’s best friend, a soldier, came back from a military assignment near the Thai border and talked about the same God her sister had mentioned.
 And encounters with Christians didn’t stop there.

 One day, a group of missionaries showed up in Nee’s village.
-They went door-to-door, asking if someone would be willing to let them show a move about Jesus in their home.
+They went door-to-door, asking if someone would be willing to let them show a movie about Jesus in their home.
 The villagers refused to invite them in.

 But finally, the missionaries found a willing individual: Nee’s father.